rosyming/bamazon/README.md

 3. Enter in the Product ID number of the item to be purchased and hit return
     * Only whole positive numbers are allowed to be entered (no decimals or negative numbers)
+    * Cannot move to the next question if left blank

 4. Enter in the number of items to be purchased and hit return
     * Only whole positive numbers are allowed to be entered (no decimals or negative numbers)
     * There is an option to exit the application by pressing 'Q' at this point
+    * Cannot move past if left blank

 5. Results will be displayed as described below:
     * A summary of the order will be provided along with the cost per item.